 Modern Analytics Architecture for CEFs

-The old model is familiar.
-Staff export data from multiple systems, manipulate it in spreadsheets, email versions around, and hope the final board report still matches the books.
-That approach creates hidden dependencies on tribal knowledge and leaves the organization vulnerable whenever a key employee is out, an auditor asks a new question, or a board member wants a different cut of the data.
+Most finance leaders don't need a lesson in systems design.
+They need to know which operating model reduces risk and labor.
+The old model is familiar: staff export data from several systems, wrangle it in spreadsheets, email versions around, and hope the final board report still matches the books.
+That approach builds hidden dependencies on tribal knowledge and leaves the organization exposed every time a key employee is out, an auditor asks a new question, or a board member wants a different cut of the data.

 What the architecture should do